princeuche1/Canada-realtor-scrape/README.md

 # Canada-realtor-scrape
-This is a webscraper that used the requests module to scrape information on real estate located in Ontario, CA The information scraped includes:
+This is a webscraper that used the requests module to scrape information on real estate located in Ontario, CA. The results are stored in an excel sheet(xlsx format).
+The information scraped includes:
 -Address
 -Number of bedrooms